OUR SITE USES FRAMES TO ACHIEVE A NOSTALGIC LOOK – IF

 confirmed the close proximity of a three-mile beach, something which few such

 towns can boast.
-On
+On the

-present, to tea and cocktails at the Barrakka Hotel, Blyth.
+tea and cocktails at the Barrakka Hotel, Blyth.
 During the evening Mr. D. E. Lowery presented Mr. Potts

 with a tape recorder on behalf of the subscribers, and Miss 1.
 Daley